 Hurry Up!

-Get off the the well and
+Get off the the Well and hand me the rope.

 Like the rising water,

-Joseph of Canaan is surfacing
+Joseph of Canaan is also resurfacing

-To the top of the well.
+To the top of the Well.

 مولانا جلال الدين بلخي رومي

-From the smell of Joseph,
+From the scent of Joseph,

 Jacob regained his sight.